Posted: February 7, 2007 12:00 AM

 Eyewitness Misidentification Testimony was a factor in 72 percent percent of post-conviction DNA exoneration cases in the U.S., making it the leading cause of these wrongful convictions.
 At least 40 percent of these eyewitness identifications involved a cross racial identification (race data is currently only available on the victim, not for non-victim eyewitnesses).
 Studies have shown that people are less able to recognize faces of a different race than their own.
 These suggested reforms are embraced by leading criminal justice organizations and have been adopted in the states of New Jersey and North Carolina, large cities like Minneapolis and Seattle, and many smaller jurisdictions.
 Read more.

-False confessions and incriminating statements lead to wrongful convictions in approximately 27 percent of cases.
-Looking only at the homicide cases, false confessions are the leading contributor to wrongful convictions, contributing to 64 (62%) of the 104 homicide wrongful convictions that were overturned by DNA evidence, where as misidentifications contributed to only 32 (31%) of the homicide wrongful convictions.
-Thirty of the DNA exonerees pled guilty to crimes they did not commit.
+False confessions and incriminating statements lead to wrongful convictions in approximately 28 percent of cases.
+Looking at only the homicide cases, false confessions are the leading contributing factor - contributing to 71 (63%) of the 113 homicide cases among the DNA exonerations.
+Thirty-one of the DNA exonerees pled guilty to crimes they did not commit.
 The Innocence Project encourages police departments to electronically record all custodial interrogations in their entirety in order to prevent coercion and to provide an accurate record of the proceedings.

 Informants contributed to wrongful convictions in 15 percent of cases.
 Whenever informant testimony is used, the Innocence Project recommends that the judge instruct the jury that most informant testimony is unreliable as it may be offered in return for deals, special treatment, or the dropping of charges.
 Prosecutors should also reveal any incentive the informant might receive, and all communication between prosecutors and informants should be recorded.
 Read more.